 Fortnite developer Epic Games has renewed its fight against the app store restrictions, filing a new complaint against Google in its anti-trust lawsuit.

-The company last year sued Google over the removal of the Fortnite game from the Play Store.
+Last year, the company sued Google over removing the Fortnite game from the Play Store.

 The new complaint “adds mostly redacted details about Google’s alleged monopolistic behavior on Android, including banning Epic’s game Fortnite from the Google Play Store last year”, reports The Verge.